Seema Kennedy: Early life and legal career

 Seema Louise Ghiassi was born on 6 October 1974 in Blackburn, Lancashire, England.
-Her father is an Iranian Muslim, and her mother is an Irish Catholic.
+Her father is an Iranian, and her mother is Irish.
 Six weeks after her birth, the family moved to Iran.
-They fled the country after the 1979 Iranian Revolution during which her family home and spinning mill business were seized by the new government.
+They left the country after the 1979 Iranian Revolution during which her family home and spinning mill business were seized by the new government.
 They resettled in Blackburn, where Ghiassi attended the private Westholme School.
 She was head girl at the school.

 She studied French and Persian at Pembroke College, Cambridge.
 During her course, she studied Persian in Paris for a year under the tutelage of Yann Richard.
 After graduating with a first, Ghiassi completed a law conversion course at the College of Law (now University of Law).

 Ghiassi began her legal career at city law firm Slaughter and May, where she trained, and qualified as a commercial property solicitor.
 She then worked for Bevan Brittan.
 After having children, she decided to become part-time and left Bevan Brittan to work as a director for her family's commercial property business Tustin Developments Ltd in Lancashire.